The park has been named Kalgulup Regional Park to reflect the area’s significance to Noongar people.

 The upgraded path along the inlet has been completed and it reopened to the public on 5 August 2024.
 The path’s previous bitumen surface had limited capacity for increased use and had become rough.
 It has been replaced with a similar but slightly wider path on predominantly the same footprint as the previous path.
 The new, dual use path provides improved and safer access to meet increased demand.

-New interpretive signage is about to be installed, providing insight into some historical facts, Noongar cultural values and the wonders of white mangroves and the flora and fauna it supports.
+New interpretive signage, providing insight into some historical facts, Noongar cultural values and local birdlife has been installed, with more signage describing the wonders of white mangroves still to come once the boardwalk has been completed.
 An ebook is also being prepared.

-These upgrade works at Mangrove Cove are improving park accessibility, creating safer access and maintaining and enhancing the biodiversity, recreational, social and cultural values for Bunbury residents and visitors.
+These upgrade works at Mangrove Cove have improved park accessibility, creating safer access and maintaining and enhancing the biodiversity, recreational, social and cultural values for Bunbury residents and visitors.

 How long will construction take?